Skip to main content

 For CI systems that consume JUnit XML (GitHub Actions, GitLab CI, Jenkins, CircleCI), pass --junit:

-In CI mode, prowlqa ci also writes a combined summary JSON file at .prowlqa/runs/ci-<timestamp>/ci-result.json.
+In CI mode, prowl ci also writes a combined summary JSON file at .prowl/runs/ci-<timestamp>/ci-result.json.

 Library API (Node.js)

-For deeper integration, import Prowl QA as a library:
+For deeper integration, import Prowl as a library:

-import { runHunt, loadConfig, listHunts, loadHunt } from "prowlqa";
+import { runHunt, loadConfig, listHunts, loadHunt } from "prowl-tools";

 Core Functions